linazoo/second-phase/resources/installing-postgres-ubuntu.md

 `\du` *should* present you with a list of users and roles.
 You should see yourself listed on there as a superuser

 ## Change/set your password
-If you're not already in postgres: `psql` to get int.
+If you're not already in postgres: `psql` to get in.
 `ALTER USER username WITH ENCRYPTED PASSWORD 'new_password' VALID UNTIL 'expiration;'` "Expiration" could be either a specific date (formatted as `'Jan 1, 2015'`) or `'infinity'`. http://www.techonthenet.com/postgresql/change_password.php